Day 1-New Madrid, Missouri elementary school to Kennett, Missouri American Legion hall 60.5 miles

 Also available for tours, the adjacent Karl & Matilda Pfeiffer Museum exhibits a large collection of minerals and was a location for the 1957 Elia Kazan movie, “A Face in the Crowd”, featuring actors Lee Remick, Patricia Neal and Andy Griffith in his first dramatic role.
 The movie premiered in Piggott in May 1957.

 The most populous of all the communities on our tour, Paragould has graciously extended us the use of their wonderful community recreation center building and grounds.
 Here riders will have access to both indoor and outdoor pools, showers, and the gym for sleeping, as well as a shuttle to take you to the Crowley’s Ridge State Park, which offers swimming, kayaking, and pedal boats, among other attractions.
-A wine/beer patio in the afternoon courtesy of "Skinny J's" restaurant downtown, an extensive choice of local restaurants for dinner, and a free bluegrass concert in the historic restored Collins theatre downtown round out your visit to the Greene county seat.
+A wine/beer patio in the afternoon/evening courtesy of "Skinny J's" restaurant downtown, an extensive choice of local restaurants for dinner, and a free bluegrass concert in the historic restored Collins theatre downtown round out your visit to the Greene county seat.

 Day 3- Paragould Community Center to Caruthersville, Missouri Recreation Center 73.8 miles

-After your hearty breakfast served by the local Kiwanis Club, we have another fairly long trip on tap for today, but any wind should be at your back as we ride due east!
+After your hearty breakfast served by the local Kiwanis Club, we have fairly long trip on tap for today, but any wind should be at your back as we ride due east!
 About seven miles into the route, you’ll pass by the vintage George Ray Dragstrip.
 Placed on the National Register of Historic Places, this is the oldest continuously operating dragstrip in the U.S., having hosted its first race in 1961.

 Our first rest/water stop will be at the Christ United Methodist Church on the east edge of Paragould.
 Soon after that, riders will pass by a convenience store just after crossing back into Missouri.
 From there, our next point of interest and water stop will be the Arbyrd location of Black Gold Farms, producer of potatoes!
 Have some snacks, get your water bottle filled, and take a 10 minute tour to see newly harvested potatoes being processed for shipment.
 Riding east, take a few moments for a short side trip to Betty’s Café in Hornersville, open for cyclists who feel the need for a little mid-morning refreshment.
-Betty’s was a popular stop on our 2013 tour, as Ms. Betty, formerly a cook on a riverboat, has great food, an outgoing personality, and a wealth of fascinating stories to tell!
+Betty’s was a popular stop on our previous tours, as Ms. Betty, formerly a cook on a riverboat, has great food, an outgoing personality, and a wealth of fascinating stories to tell!

 Day 4-Caruthersville Recreation Center to Reelfoot Lake State Park, Tennessee 54.6 miles

 Once across the Mississippi, we’ll follow a loop that will take us back under the bridge parallel to the river, passing a grain shipping terminal which will be the location of the first rest/water stop of the day.
 The route travels along the Great River Road for some distance, before heading east through the small town of Bogota, site of the morning's second rest stop.
 Tour participants then turn north and pass through "Cat Corner", where an authentic, ramshackle, country bar on the roadside still operates on the weekends.
 Take a look just off the route.
 Continue traversing the west Tennessee foothills, eventually reaching the village of Samburg, where tourism committee members will be hosting our final rest/water stop of the day.
 Those accepting the challenge of today's "hammerhead" option will split from the main group shortly after Cat Corner, and add about 45 miles to their day passing through the towns of Hornbeak and Troy before rejoining the main route at the Samburg rest stop.
 Cyclists next ride along the shores of Reelfoot Lake, a year-round sportsman’s paradise, as you will see from the many cabins you will be passing by.
 Formed by land subsidence that occurred 200 years ago during the great New Madrid earthquakes of 1811-12, from which our tour derives its name, the lake is famed for its fishing, hunting, and wintertime bald eagle watching opportunities.
 Activities here will include boat tours of the lake led by state park naturalists, with the opportunity to see some bald eagles along the way, and an evening presentation on and exhibition of some of the area’s birds of prey.
-Our overnight campsite will be at the Reelfoot Lake state park, with indoor camping facilities courtesy of the adjacent Reelfoot Lake National Guard armory.
+Our overnight lodging will be at the Reelfoot Lake state park.

 Day 5-Reelfoot Lake State Park to Fulton County High School, Hickman, Kentucky 63.9 miles